ta3ag/lbd/docs/BackendTutorial/source/lld.rst

     =c++11 -DCMAKE_BUILD_TYPE=Debug -G "Unix Makefiles" ../src/

+This whole book focus on backend design, this chapter is too.
+To help readers understand the lld document, first we list the linking steps from lld web.
+After that, explain each step with the class of source code which came from lld source and more with what kind of Cpu0 lld backend implementation needed in each step.
-The following is for LLD introduction, we extract information from web site, http://lld.llvm.org/design.html.
-It's part and fragment.
-Please read the lld design web document first, then reading the following to ensure you agree to our understanding from lld design document and experience in lld backend implementation.
+Please read the lld design web document first, http://lld.llvm.org/design.html, then reading the following to ensure you agree to our understanding from lld design document.
 Because some of the following came from our understanding.

 How LLD do the linker job